Help! I've found an injured or orphaned animal! What do I do?

 If it is safe to do so, we will instruct you on the proper procedure to contain the animal.
 Follow the steps below to safely and quickly contain an injured or orphaned animal.

-2) Use a towel or sheet to cover the animal and gently place it in the container.
-Gently drape the towel over the animal, covering the eyes but leaving the mouth exposed for breathing, pick it up with two hands, and place it in the container, and close the lid.
+2) Gently drape a towel or sheet over the animal, covering the eyes but leaving the mouth exposed for breathing, pick it up with two hands, and place it in the container, and close the lid.

-3) Keep the animal in a dark and quiet place until you are instructed to transport the animal or a volunteer arrives to pick it up.
+3) Keep the animal in a dark and quiet place inside until you are instructed on transport.
 A closet, bathroom, or garage are all good places to keep the animal.
 Be very sure the lid is secure so the animal cannot escape.

-If you are not instructed to contain the animal yourself, remain with the animal until one of our experienced rescuers arrives.
+If you are not instructed to contain the animal yourself, remain a few feet away from the animal until one of our experienced rescuers arrives.
 The volunteer will contain the animal and transport it to our Hospital for expert care.

 Can I follow up and find out what happened to the animal you rescued?

 Yes!
 Every patient admitted to our hospital is assigned a unique case number.
-We will provide you with the case number so you can follow up on its progress.
-Please allow one week before emailing us for a status update.
+Please email us to receive the animal's case number and allow one week before requesting a status update.

 What happens if it is after hours?

-If you have found an injured or orphaned animal and it is after our operating hours follow steps 1 and 2 and email us at firstname.lastname@example.org.
-We check this email throughout the night and will instruct you on how to safely contain the animal overnight and bring it to us in the morning.
+If you have found an injured or orphaned animal and it is after our operating hours follow steps 1 and 2 and email us at .
+We check this email throughout the night and will instruct you on how to safely contain the animal overnight and make you an appointment to bring it to us in the morning.
 If it is an emergency, we can advise you on certain veterinary centers that will triage the animal until it can be transferred to our care.